Home Search Gallery How-To Books Links Workshops About Contact

 Don't Fret

 Don't worry, get what you need to shoot today, and be happy.
-Whatever you buy today ought to work great on any potential upcoming Nikon or Canon FX DSLR.

 What About DX Lenses?

 With Nikon, so long as your camera and lens are within about two decades of each other, everything works perfectly.
-The Nikon D3 automatically works perfectly with every DX lens, although using a DX lens on the D3 sort of wastes most points for buying the D3, except for its high speed.

 Should you buy a DX lens today?
 Sure, if you have a DX camera.
 You'll make a lot of pictures with it until you ever see an inexpensive FX camera.
 If Nikon comes out with a less expensive FX camera, its most likely going to cost way more than any DX lens you may be considering.